ryanbressler/CloudForest/README.md

 [![Build Status](https://travis-ci.org/ryanbressler/CloudForest.png?branch=master)](https://travis-ci.org/ryanbressler/CloudForest)

-CloudForest implements fast, multithreaded, flexible ensembles of decision trees for machine learning in pure Go (golang to search engines).
-It allows for a number of related algorithms for classification, regression, feature selection and structure analysis on heterogeneous numerical / categorical data with missing values.
+Fast, flexible, multi-threaded ensembles of decision trees for machine learning in pure Go (golang).

+CloudForest allows for a number of related algorithms for classification, regression, feature selection and structure analysis on heterogeneous numerical / categorical data with missing values.
 These include:

 * Breiman and Cutler's Random Forest for Classification and Regression
 * Adaptive Boosting (AdaBoost) Classification
 * Gradient Boosting Tree Regression
-* Entropy and Cost driven classification
+* Entropy, Cost driven and Class Weighted classification
-* L1 regression
+* L1 Decision Tree regression
-* Feature selection with artificial contrasts
+* Improved feature selection with artificial contrasts
-* Methods for Classification on Unbalanced Data
+* Roughly Balanced Bagging for Unbalanced Data
-* Methods for learning from data with lots of noisy features.
+* Improved robustness using out of bag cases and artificial contrasts.
-* Preliminary Implementation of Density Estimating Trees/Forests
+* Density Estimating Trees/Forests
 * Proximity/Affinity Analysis suitable for manifold learning

-CloudForest has been optimized to minimize memory use, allow multi-core and multi-machine learning with and perform especially well learning from large numebers features and features with a small number of class labels.
-This includes binary data and genomic variant data which may have class labels like "reference", "heterozygous", "homozygous".

-File formats have been chosen to allow multi machine parallel learning.
+The Design Prioritizes:

+* Training Speed
+* An optimized set of core functionality.
+* The flexibility to quickly implement new impurities and algorithms using the common core.
+* The ability to natively handle categorical data types and missing values allowing faster learning.
+* Use in a multi core or multi machine environment.

-Command line utilities to grow, apply and analyze forests are provided in sub directories or CloudForest can be used as a library.
+Command line utilities to grow, apply and analyze forests and do cross validation are provided or CloudForest can be used as a library in go programs.

 This Document covers command line usage, file formats and some algorithmic background.